ndrean/simple-nest-form/README.md

   end
 ```

-From the index view _/posts/1/comments_, we have defined a custom method 'save' method (the standard _comments#create_ works with `respond_to js` since the formbuilder `form_with` has the attribute `remote: true` by default; here, we don't need JAXA rendering as we have a redirection in the view, so we defined a custom non-Ajax method) by defining the route
+2. In the index view _/posts/1/comments/new_, we have defined a custom method 'save' method (the standard _comments#create_ works with `respond_to js` since the formbuilder `form_with` has the attribute `remote: true` by default; here, we don't need AJAX rendering as we have a redirection in the view, so we could have used the html rendering and declare `local: true`).
+For this, we define a new route:

 ```ruby
 resources: posts do